Borrus-sudo/proxy-hooks/README.md

 ## Philosophy

 I built this pkg with the primary intention of making the use of Proxy simple and easy.
-Additionally it also provides the functionality api of other projects like [tinyspy](https://github.com/Aslemammad/tinyspy) [nanospy](https://github.com/ai/nanospy) via the hooks `methodArguments` and `methodReturn`
+Additionally it also provides the functionality api of other projects like [tinyspy](https://github.com/Aslemammad/tinyspy) and [nanospy](https://github.com/ai/nanospy) via the hooks `methodArguments` and `methodReturn`

 ## Usage